 The easiest way to get to Golfo Dulce Retreat is by taking a scenic 45-minute flight from San Jose to either Golfito or Puerto Jimenez.

 If you arrive in Golfito, we will come and pick you up personally at the landing strip for your transfer to our boat.
-If instead you chose to fly into Puerto Jimenez, we will arrange for a taxi to pick you up at the landing strip and take you to our boat.
+If instead you chose to fly into Puerto Jimenez, we will arrange for a car to pick you up at the landing strip and take you to our boat.
 Both car journeys to where the boat departs are a few minutes long and the twenty-five minute boat transfer to our beach is... stunning.

 As an alternative to flying or driving yourself, there are buses that run from San Jose to Golfito and back.
 This is by far the cheapest option only costing around US$13.
 Buses leave from Tracopa bus station San Jose at 7am and take approximately 7 hours to arrive in Golfito where you will be collected and taken to the boat for transfer to our retreat.
 The buses do not have toilets but do stop several times at roadside services where you can also purchase souvenirs and food.
 There is often wifi on the bus.
 This is a great and cheap way of viewing a large amount of the Costa Rican landscape with the road surrounded by banana and palm plantations with a rainforested hilly backdrop.